New Zealand government response to the COVID-19 pandemic: August 2020

 On 9 August, The Ministry of Health confirmed that New Zealand had gone 100 days with no known community spread of COVID-19.

 On 11 August, four cases of community transmission were discovered in Auckland.
 They were all from the same family, who had no link to overseas travel or quarantine measures in the country.
 Ardern announced that the entire Auckland Region would move back up to Alert Level 3 from 12:00 on 12 August until 23:59 on 14 August.
 The rest of the country would move up to Alert Level 2 for the same period.
 On 14 August, Ardern announced that the lockdown settings would be extended by 12 days until 11:59 pm on 26 August, and that the Government would be extending the wage subsidy scheme to support businesses and protect jobs in response to the new outbreak.

 On 16 August, Health Minister Hipkins issued a statement condemning the use of social media to spread personal attacks on the family at the centre of the recent community transmissions and conspiracy theories around COVID-19.
 He urged New Zealanders to be supportive of those being tested, saying, "People are not the problem here, the virus is the problem.
 People are the solution."

 On 17 August, Ardern, following consultation with other political parties and the Electoral Commission, rescheduled the general election from 19 September to 17 October 2020 due to the recent outbreaks.
 In addition, the New Zealand Parliament's dissolution was delayed until 6 September.

 On 19 August, it became compulsory for all businesses to display the Government's NZ COVID Tracer QR codes at their doors or reception areas.
 By 18 August, more than 234,000 QR posters had been generated.
 That same day, Ardern announced the deployment of 500 soldiers to replace private security guards at quarantine facilities and border areas.
 This would take the number of New Zealand Defence Force personnel supporting New Zealand's COVID-19 response to 1,200, making it the largest deployment force since New Zealand's peacekeeping deployment in Timor Leste during the early 2000s.

-On 20 August, Hipkins issued a statement reassuring the Māori and Pacific Islander communities that Oranga Tamariki – Ministry for Children was not taking children away from people who tested positive for COVID-19 in response to rumours circulating among the community and social media.
+On 20 August, Hipkins issued a statement reassuring the Māori and Pasifika communities that Oranga Tamariki – Ministry for Children was not taking children away from people who tested positive for COVID-19 in response to rumours circulating among the community and social media.

 On 24 August, Ardern announced that Auckland would remain under a Level 3 lockdown until 11:59 pm on 30 August, when the city would move to Level 2 restrictions.
 In addition, public gatherings in Auckland would be limited to ten people while a 50-person limit would be in place for funerals and weddings.
 The rest of New Zealand would remain on a Level 2 restrictions until at least 6 September.
 It will be compulsory for people using public transport to wear face masks while the alert level is 2 or higher.